Luang Prabang Flood info by Hobo Maps - Go to Hydropower Projects Page - - Home

 Seems like Luang Prabang town is in a flood-prone area.
 From the area map below we can see waters from six rivers converging and flowing past L. Prabang town.

-3 flood maps below show the areas of L. Prabang that would be inundated when Mekong River surface level waters rise to 290, 295 & 300 meters above sea level (masl).
+3 flood maps below show the areas of L. Prabang that might be inundated when Mekong River surface level waters rise to 290, 295 & 300 meters above sea level (masl).
+These are estimates only made with unverified data and cannot be relied on for accuracy.
+Not usable in an actual emergency when temporary flood-control measures are in place.

 Flooded area with Mekong at 290 meters above sea level below: